If you live in an older home, there are several steps you can take to minimize lead exposure:

 Wash toys once a week and keep toys away from areas with chipping paint.

 Don’t let children eat food that has fallen on the floor.
 Wash pacifiers and bottles if they fall on the floor and before giving them to your child.

 Clean floors, windowsills and tabletops with wet mops or rags once a week to wash up dust.

 3. Avoid disturbing the paint and creating lead dust.

 Never dry scrape or sand old paint.

 Put off renovations until your children are older, if possible.
 If you need to make repairs or do maintenance use lead-safe methods.
-Learn more about lead-safe painting, repairs, and renovations at epa.gov/lead.
+Learn more about lead-safe painting, repairs, and renovations on the Environmental Protection Agency website.